 A thorough accounting of what was lost from a covered event may be the difference between getting paid adequately or not at all.
 Holding onto receipts for items that were damaged will make it much easier to file a successful — and potentially more lucrative — insurance claim.

 Do Consider Financial Needs When Filing A Claim

-In some instances, you may be able to get full coverage by paying your deductible and accepting the insurer’s settlement offer, but doing so may not be in your best interests if you need that money for something else (like making home or business repairs).
+In some instances, you may be able to get full coverage by paying your deductible and accepting the insurer’s settlement offer, but doing so may not be in your best interests if you need that money for something else (like making the home or business repairs).
 Your insurer wants to settle claims as inexpensively as possible; although they will make their best effort to cover all of your losses, they won’t consider how much it will cost you to repair damages.
-With this information in mind, if you decide that what is being offered does not adequately compensate you for your loss, contact an experienced insurance attorney who can help protect your rights while pushing for more funding.
+With this information in mind, if you decide that what is being offered does not adequately compensate you for your loss, contact an experienced roof damage insurance claim adjuster in Gilbert AZ who can help protect your rights while pushing for more funding.